Managers vs. Leaders, Authority vs. Influence

 |Respected and valued for their authority||Respected and valued for their influence|

-While I didn’t want to jump into the debate, the meeting I had with my employee got me thinking about the differences between managers and leaders.
-In short, leaders connect with people in ways that managers may not.
+In short, a key difference between basic management and basic leadership comes down to how one deals with people.
+Leaders connect with people in ways that managers may not (and necessarily have to).
 Those interpersonal connections and inspiring vision are what create great leaders and long-term success.
-In the words of one executive I met with many years ago, “natural leaders have followers because we gravitate towards those who provide inspiration and motivation.”
-I highly encourage you to look at people you see in your business.
-What traits do you find?
+In the words of one executive I met with many years ago, “natural leaders have followers because people tend to gravitate towards those who provide inspiration and motivation.”